SynarionTechnologies/aei-framework/GLOSSARY.md

 ### Aggregate
 A domain object that enforces invariants and rebuilds its state by applying events, such as [Network](src/domain/network.rs).

+### Activation
+The non-linear function a neuron applies to its input to produce an output.

 ### Neuron
 Basic processing unit in the network.
 Defined in [src/domain/neuron.rs](src/domain/neuron.rs).